woojunshim/TRIAGE/python/README.md

-You may also like to use an alternative RTS table for mouse datasets ("mouse_rts_mapped.txt").
+You may like to use an alternative RTS table for mouse datasets ("mouse_rts_mapped.txt").
 Note that the mouse RTS values were obtained by directly mapping genes between human and mouse data.
 The mouse data currently only covers protein-coding genes.

-Finally, users can modify pseudo-count (default = 1) or whether to log-transform the expression value (default = True) by specifying parameters.
+Finally, users can modify a pseudo-count (default = 1) or whether to log-transform the expression value (default = True) by specifying parameters.

 Parameters
   -i input file name (required)